key-lime-box/simplemq-client-java/README.md

 simpleMqClient.publish (myQueueId, myPayload);
 ```

-*Note:* The current version does not retry if the client is not able to connect to the
-server.
-A future version will keep retrying on a separate thread.
-Additionally, the
-current implementation will hold execution until the message is published.
+Alternatively, the `publishInSequence` method can be used to ensure that the messages
+are going to be saved in the queue in the sequence they are published.

 ## Consuming a Queue